We carried out a public consultation on the Third River Crossing from 20 August until 9 December.

 We have produced a Statement of Community Consultation (SOCC), which detailed how we would consult.

-Since the Stage 3 consultations the council has been considering the consultation responses received and developing the final scheme that will form the Development Consent Order application.
-Where we are proposing to make changes to the scheme, we are now undertaking localised consultations with those who are likely to be affected.
+The responses received from the Stage 3 consultations are helping us to develop the final scheme that will form the Development Consent Order application.
+As part of this process, we carried out some localised consultations on proposed changes to the scheme with those who are likely to be affected in early 2019.

-Two consultations on the Third River Crossing have been completed so far:
+Two non-statutory consultations on the Third River Crossing have also been completed:

 Stage 1 (November 2016 – January 2017) Initial engagement consultation to understand views on congestion, share emerging proposals and understand level of support.
 Key results were: